"In 5 years, KDE software enables and promotes privacy"

 KDE software supporting this goal should:

-- Only collect and send data when necessary and clear and sensible from within the context.
+- Only collect and send data when necessary and clear and sensible from within the context and using a vetted privacy-preserving methods (e.g. rappor which is used by Chrome and Firefox).
 No hidden telemetry sending user stats, not HTTP connections downloading content, no search queries to online services without the users explicit consent (or where it's entirely clear from the context, e.g. web browsers, software updater, etc.).

-- Use anonymity where it is possible, for example by using Tor connections for things like weather updates that don't require user identification
+- Use anonymity where it is possible, for example by using Tor connections for things like telemetry and weather updates which don't require third party user identification (because we cannot control third party services and if they will behave)

 - Use clear and consistent UI and design language around network-related options